fbpx

 external resources are relationships which are already established, trusted

+and sure.
 Teachers and other caring adults like sports coaches, dance teachers,

 church youth pastors and youth workers that are already in young people’s lives